enrichmeai/coding-test/README.md

 1. **Presentation Layer (Controllers)**
    - `WeatherController`: Handles HTTP requests, validates input, and returns appropriate responses
+   - `IndexController`: Redirects requests from the root path to the index.html file
    - Uses reactive programming with Spring WebFlux for non-blocking request handling
    - Endpoints are mapped to specific service methods